brendenwest/it112/2_flask_routes_templates.md

         return "Show an HTML page"
 ```

-You can also specify the single-method route like so:
+You can also specify a single-method route like so:

 ```python
 @app.get('/login')